-Unit: selected respondent (where applies) or all current household members aged 16 and over

-Mode of collection: personal interview, proxy or registers
+Unit: all current household members aged 16 and over Mode of collection: personal interview, proxy or registers

-Values
+V alues

 1 yes

 2 no

-Flags
+Fl lags

 1 filled

 -1 missing

--2 not applicable $\frac{(PL030 = 1 \text{ or } 2)}{(PL031 = 1, 2, 3 \text{ or } 4)}$
+-2 not applicable (PL031 = $1, 2, 3 \text{ or } 4$ )

--3 not selected respondent

 Vacation jobs taken by students, from which they return to studies or to other non-work situations are disregarded, as well as any other casual job undertaken from time to time.
 Part-time jobs the person may have engaged in while still in school or university are not included.
 But if the person works or worked in a formal regular work, during his/her studies, this work should be considered.